 We start in the morning from Jorhat and head to Neemati ghat to catch our ferry to the Majuli.
-It’s a wonderful 1.5 hour’s navigating the mighty Bramhaputra.
-We soak-in the calm views around, smell the fresh air of the river and watch other ferries go bye.
+It’s a wonderful 1.5-hour navigating the mighty Bramhaputra.
+We soak in the calm views around, smell the fresh air of the river and watch other ferries go by.
 Once on the islands, we head to our Bamboo cottages and relax.
-The evening is free for you to walk the village roads, explore the markets, cycle around or just enjoy the calm breeze sitting by the river with the local brew in your hand.
+The evening is free to walk the village roads, explore the markets, cycle around or just enjoy the calm breeze sitting by the river with the local brew in your hand.

 Day 2 – Exploring Majuli Islands – Satras Mask-making – Local Food – Sunsets By The River

 We start our day by visiting the Satras, the birthplace of Vaishnavite culture in Assam.
 We explore the unique mask-making art of Majuli by experiencing it firsthand.
 Interaction with the artists is a good way to learn how these unique masks take shape, from bamboo structures to the final product.
 In the evening, either cycle around or relax by the river.
 Post dark, ait by the bonfire, share stories and sip your favorite brew.